-During this webinar, Maria Cecilia Pinto de Moura, senior vehicles engineer in the Clean Transportation program at the Union of Concerned Scientists (UCS), will present the findings of two recent UCS studies on air pollution from on-road vehicles, which investigated the inequities of exposure to PM2.5, as well as the cumulative benefits from avoided climate costs, and avoided health costs related to exposure to PM2.5 and NOx emissions.
-Dr. Pinto de Moura will discuss her approach to quantifying exposures of various racial and ethnic groups to PM2.5 from on-road vehicle tailpipes and refueling in the U.S. She will also give an overview of results which showed that, on average, communities of color in many regions of the U.S. are exposed to more PM2.5 from vehicles than white residents.
-Dr. Pinto de Moura will also present research in which she quantified the costs, and climate and health benefits, from mitigation measures designed to reduce the use of on-road gasoline and diesel.
+During this webinar, Maria Cecilia Pinto de Moura, senior vehicles engineer in the Clean Transportation program at the Union of Concerned Scientists (UCS), presented the findings of two recent UCS studies on air pollution from on-road vehicles, which investigated the inequities of exposure to PM2.5, as well as the cumulative benefits from avoided climate costs, and avoided health costs related to exposure to PM2.5 and NOx emissions.
+Dr. Pinto de Moura discussed her approach to quantifying exposures of various racial and ethnic groups to PM2.5 from on-road vehicle tailpipes and refueling in the U.S. She also gave an overview of results which showed that, on average, communities of color in many regions of the U.S. are exposed to more PM2.5 from vehicles than white residents.
+Dr. Pinto de Moura presented research in which she quantified the costs, and climate and health benefits, from mitigation measures designed to reduce the use of on-road gasoline and diesel.
 This study found that cumulative benefits from avoided climate costs, and avoided health costs related to exposure to PM2.5 and NOx emissions from on-road vehicles, could reach almost $28 billion by 2030 and a staggering $225 billion by 2050.

 Maria Cecilia Pinto de Moura is senior vehicles engineer in the Clean Transportation program at the Union of Concerned Scientists.
 She conducts research and modeling on transportation energy and emissions in support of regional policy campaigns that aim to reduce oil use and mitigate vehicle emissions.
 She holds a BSE in electrical engineering and computer science from Princeton University, a MS from Columbia University and a PhD in energy planning and the environment from the Federal University of Rio de Janeiro.
 Prior to joining UCS, she developed long-term climate scenarios using an integrated assessment models at the Joint Global Change Research Institute/Pacific Northwest National Laboratory.
 Her recent work has focused on local air pollution from transportation.